Zentar-Ai/Zentara-Code/README.md

 ### Session Management

-- `debug_launch`: Starts a new AI debugging session for a specified program or test.
+- `debug_launch`: Starts a new AI debugging session.
+You can either provide a direct path to a program/test for a dynamic configuration, or reference a pre-existing configuration by name from your `launch.json` file (e.g., "Run Extension"), offering more flexibility.
 - `debug_quit`: Terminates the currently running program and exits the debugger.

 ### Execution Control